-Hi guys!
-Sarah from Little Red Brick House here.
+Hi guys, it’s Sarah from Little Red Brick House here and I’ve got a DIY Wooden Tray to share with you.
 Today I wanted to share another quick and easy DIY wooden tray with you.
 It’s a cute piece that works well on a coffee table, kitchen table, counter- pretty much anywhere.
-I love to use trays around the house to gather things like magazines, TV remotes or other items that might otherwise be left strewn about.
+I love to use trays around the house to gather things like magazines, TV remotes, or other items that might otherwise be left strewn about.

 - (1) 1×4 board @ 6 feet

 - (3) 1.5″ wide poplar boards @ 4 feet

 - wood glue